 public String getMessage()

-folder, or within Root folder of Tomcat installation.
+folder, or within the Root folder of Tomcat installation.

 Using <jsp:getProperty> action

-We are going to create the object(bean) of the class A.java using <jsp:useBean> action and then we will refer to the same object(bean)
+We are going to create an object(bean) of the class A.java by using the <jsp:useBean> action element and then we will refer to the same object(bean)

 and retrieve the value of its property named message defined in the same class.